JosefRichie13/PythonTaskAPI/README.md

 # Backend for a ToDo App using FastAPI, SQLite and Python

 This repo has the code for a ToDo App Backend.
-It exposes the below API endpoints
+It exposes the below REST API endpoints

 * POST /addTask
 * GET /getTasks